mobxjs/mobx/docs/best/what-does-mobx-react-to.md

 This will react as expected. `.length` counts towards a property.
 Note that this will react to _any_ change in the array.
-Arrays are not tracked per index / property (like observable objects and maps) but as a whole.
+Arrays are not tracked per index / property (like observable objects and maps), but as a whole.

 #### Incorrect: access out-of-bounds indices in tracked function